-- General Checks 1.
-Verify that the power cord is connected. - 2.
-Check that all internal cables are correctly connected and seated. - 3.
+- 1. Verify that the power cord is connected. - 2.
+Check that the monitor cable is connected on both ends and that the screws are holding it securely. - 3.
+Check that all internal cables are correctly connected and seated. - 4.
 Check for any discolored or burned components.

+Fan Failures

-Fan Failures This instrument contains two fans, They are controlled by both hardware and software.
+This instrument contains four fans, They are controlled by both hardware and software.
 Hardware controls the fans to a certain speed, but software sets the speed target as a function of the temperature measured on a variety of temperature sensors.